FromThePoisonWell/RemoteSpy/README.md

 # Remote Spy

 A remote spy designed to be simple and easy to use.
+v2 will include more features and optimizations down the line,
+and include a major refactor of this messy code.

 ## Features
-* Generate functional scripts
+* Generate Pseudocode scripts
-* Parallel lua support
+* Parallel lua support (lol)
 * Lightweight
 * Intuitive UI